The Urge to Poop But Only Mucus Comes out (Proctitis): Causes Explained.

 7- Antibiotic-associated colitis.

 We use antibiotics to kill harmful bacteria.
-However, it can also kill the beneficial gut microbes in the intestines and the rectum.
+However, it can also kill the beneficial gut microbes in the intestines.

 The loss of commensal (beneficial) bacteria will allow other harmful bacteria to flare up.

-Antibiotic use can lead to a severe form of inflammation of the colon and the rectum called “Clostroides difficile colitis”.
+Antibiotic use can lead to a severe form of inflammation of the colon called “Clostroides difficile colitis”.

 Common offending antibiotics: